mark-i-m/os2/README.md

 # OS2 [VERY WIP]

-This is a small hobby OS to play around with stuff I have never done before...
+This is a small hobby OS to play around with stuff I have never done before... it's not intended to be functional, useful, secure, or reliable.
+It is meant to be approximately fun to implement.

+# WIP

+- Userspace
+    - Currently, the kernel is crash-looping on boot.
+I suspect that adding in rand made it too big, and something is overflowing into a memory region it isn't allowed to overflow into...

+# Already implemented

-Currently its a little over 1000 LOC (including comments + whitespace, not including dependencies).
+Currently its a little over 1000 LOC (not including comments + whitespace + dependencies).
 Not bad!

 - The kernel itself is continuation-based, rather than using something like kthreads.
-(In the first pass, I am just making things work.
-Later, I might go back and make it efficient).
+In the first pass, I am just making things work.
+Later, I might go back and make it efficient.

-- No timer-based preemption in kernelspace or userspace (though timer interrupts do occur so that timers can work), no locks, no multi-threading in userspace.
+- No timer-based preemption in kernelspace or userspace (though timer interrupts do occur so that timers can work).
+No locks, no multi-threading in userspace.
 Every process is single-threaded and continuation-based.
 Each `Continuation` can return a set of additional continuations to be run in any order, an error, or nothing.
 Continuations can also wait for events, such as I/O or another process's termination.

+- Single address space.
+Everything lives in the same address space.
+Page table entry bits are used to disable certain portions of the address space for some continuations.

 - Small kernel heap for dynamic memory allocation.

 - Buddy allocator for physical frame allocation.

+- Buddy allocator for virtual address space regions.

 - Simple capability system for managing access to resources in the system, such as memory regions.

-# TODO/WIP
+# TODO

-- Userspace

-- Kernel reserves a large amount of virtual address space for its own use.

-- Single address space.
+- Execute position-indep binaries in usermode.
 All executables need to be position-independent.
-(TODO)

 - Zero-copy message passing for IPC.
 To send a message,
     - Remove from sender page tables